Shepherd1226/Activity_Surveil/README.md

 - **Camera and Microphone Connection:** Ensure your camera and microphone are properly connected and accessible.
 Note that using WSL (Windows Subsystem for Linux) or a virtual machine may prevent proper connection to the camera.

-- **Audio-Video Synchronization:** If you experience audio-video synchronization problems, try adjusting the value of `CHUNK` in `record.py`.
+- **Audio-Video Synchronization:** If you experience audio-video synchronization problems, try adjusting the value of `chunk` in `record.py`.
+Smaller chunks mean higher frequency function calls, which might conflict with the video recording process.

 - **Permissions Issues:** Check permissions for creating directories and saving files.